This Condition Increases Your Risk For Diabetes and Cardiovascular Disease—And 30% of Us Have It

 The Dangers of Metabolic Syndrome

 Metabolic syndrome sufferers have an above-average likelihood of developing type 2 diabetes (five times more likely) and cardiovascular disease (three times more likely) compared to the general population.
 The conditions involved in metabolic syndrome—hypertension, cholesterol imbalance and so on—each increase the chances of heart trouble on their own, but they may also amplify each other, creating an even greater cardiovascular disease risk.

-If you fit the criteria for the syndrome, your doctor may prescribe medications for the individual disorders.
+If you fit the metabolic syndrome criteria, your doctor may prescribe medications for the individual disorders.
 It’s also key to attack the entire cluster with an increase in exercise and a healthier diet—you’ll be aiming to lose about five to 10 per cent of your body weight over a year.
 With effort, the condition is reversible, and so are its risks.